 The NIU logo is central to institutional branding.
 Consistent and correct use of this logo significantly contributes to maintaining and strengthening the identity and reputation of NIU.

 The university logo is composed of two parts: the NIU brandmark and the NIU wordmark.
 These parts combine to make a logo that identifies the university to the world.
-Never use the brandmark alone to represent the university except in specific cases, which must be approved in advance by Creative Services.
+Never use the brandmark alone to represent the university except in specific cases, which must be approved in advance by University Marketing.

 The Role of a Logo.